 Employment type: Full Time

-Job functions: Development, fundraising, donor management, historic site, non-profit, museum, and administration.
+Job functions: Customer service, historic site, non-profit, museum, sales, education & administration.

 Email cover letter and resume to: firstname.lastname@example.org